Pittsburgh Penguins Odds

 You can stream Penguins games through the AT&T SportsNet app on your mobile device.

-Mario Lemieux might be known as one of the best hockey players to ever play, but he’s the current owner of the Pittsburgh Penguins.
+Mario Lemieux might be known as one of the best hockey players to ever play, but he’s also the current owner of the Pittsburgh Penguins.
 The former superstar of the team originally bought into team ownership in 1999 with Ronald Burkle.

 At the beginning of Lemieux’s ownership, there was concern about the long-term prospects of the Penguins and how long the organization could survive in Pittsburgh.
-Thankfully, the team drafted some kids named Crosby and Malkin, started winning a lot of hockey games, and got a new arena built-in 2008.
+Thankfully, the team drafted some kids named Crosby and Malkin, started winning a lot of hockey games, and got a new arena built in 2008.

 The Penguins also won the Stanley Cup in 2009, 2016, and 2017.
 These three championships fall under the Sidney Crosby era.
-Crosby is considered to be one of the greatest players in our current generation.
+Crosby is considered to be one of the greatest players in the current generation.
 Crosby has been joined by names like Evgeni Malkin, Marc-Andre Fleury, Kris Letang, Phil Kessel, and others to help win three rings in 8 years.

 Here are some of the all-time leaders for the Penguins in some major statistics: